cyclus/cyclus.github.com/source/user/install.rst

 ---------------------------------

-The following methods of installation are listed in order of increasing sophistication.
-Choose the option that best fits your needs, if you feel like none correspond to your needs please feel free to contact us using the `Cyclus User mailing list <https://groups.google.com/forum/#!forum/cyclus-users>`_, we will identify the best approach for you.
+The following methods of installation are listed in order of increasing sophistication, choose the option that best fits your needs.
+If you feel like none correspond to your needs please feel free to contact us using the `Cyclus User mailing list <https://groups.google.com/forum/#!forum/cyclus-users>`_, we will identify the best approach for you.